Manbqt/snow_crash/level05/README.md

 The `level05` file seem to be an hint about a crontab.

-The home is empty but in `/usr/sbin/openarenaserver` have a `sh script`.
+The home is empty but in `/usr/sbin/openarenaserver` have a `script bash`.
 It execute all files presents in `/opt/openarenaserver/` and delete it.

 ```bash